 Other festivals in Southern Africa

 Southern Africa has no shortage of festivals, big and small, celebrated all across the calendar year.
 Here are some of the hottest picks for festivals in Southern Africa.

 Here’s a more comprehensive list of festivals in South Africa, beyond the ones listed here.

 March: Ultra South Africa (CPT & JHB, South Africa)

 Ultra is the world’s premiere festival brand, held in 24 cities all over the world in 2019.
 It is South Africa and the continent’s biggest electronic music festival.
-It will be in Cape Town on March 1st and Johannesburg on the 2nd.
+It was in Cape Town on March 1st and Johannesburg on the 2nd (2020 dates TBA).

 April: Splashy Fen (Drakensberg, South Africa)

 Splashy Fen is billed as South Africa’s friendliest festival.
-It will be held next April 19th through 23rd, 2019.
+It will be held next April 9-13, 2020.
 It is the country’s biggest and longest-running festival, celebrating music, arts and people, located in world heritage site the Drakensberg.

 April: Afrikaburn (Tankwa Town, South Africa)